Numerical relativity higher order gravitational waveforms of eccentric, spinning, non-precessing binary black hole mergers: Importance of higher order harmonics

 where $S_n(f)$ is the one-sided power spectral density (PSD) for LIGO's Zero Detuned High Power configuration (ZDHP) \cite{ZDHP:2018}.
 We thus compute SNRs for both $(\ell,|m|)$ and $(\ell=|m|=2)$ modes across all sky locations $(\alpha,\beta)$ with the optimized orientation $(\theta^*,\phi^*)$.
 For the following results we set the polarization angle to $\psi=\pi/4$, and compute the effect of the higher order modes as

 where $\mathrm{\hat{SNR}}^{(\ell=|m|=2)}$ is the maximum value of the $\ell=|m|=2$ mode across the sky $(\hat{\alpha},\hat{\beta})$.
-The total mass of the binary is set to \(80M_{\odot}\).
+The total mass of the binary is set to \(M=60M_{\odot}\).

 The results can be categorized into three different categories depending on what the optimal orientation of the binary is $(\theta^*,\phi^*)$.
-The first category is that in which $\theta^*\rightarrow 0$, and the inclusion of higher order modes has a marginal impact on the SNR of the signal, typically no more than 4\%, as shown in the top panel of Figure~\ref{fig:snr_U0015}.
-The second category is for $70^\circ < \theta^* < 110^\circ$, in which case the contribution of higher order modes to the SNR of the signal is rather significant, with \(\Delta \textrm{SNR} \sim 25\%\) as shown in the bottom panel of Figure~\ref{fig:snr_U0015}.
+The first category is that in which $\theta^*\rightarrow 0$, and the inclusion of higher order modes has a marginal impact on the SNR of the signal, typically no more than 4\%.
+The second category is for $70^\circ < \theta^* < 110^\circ$, in which case the contribution of higher order modes to the SNR of the signal is significant, with \(\Delta \textrm{SNR} \sim 25\%\).
 The final category are the in-between values of $\theta^*$ for which $\Delta \mathrm{SNR}$ will be intermediate to that of the first two categories.
+Fig. \ref{fig:snr_comp} shows the high effect of higher order modes on the skymap for two simulations.
+Increasing the mass of the binary to $M=80M_\odot$ yields an increase of SNR to nearly 25\% for some of the simulations.

 These studies underscore the importance of including higher order modes in the modeling and detection of eccentric compact binary mergers, since SNR increases of order \(\Delta \textrm{SNR}\sim 20\%\) mean that marginally detectable signals~\cite{Brown_2013} may then become easier to detect, or observable to larger distances.